 The appeal of an in-ground fire pit is that it creates the beautiful, primal effect of flames erupting from the ground.
 In terms of fire safety, there is the added benefit of relatively lower flames that are kept more contained.
 However, there’s a safety drawback, as well, as there are no protective walls around the fire.

 Gas fire tables offer a contemporary look and appeal to homeowners who prefer the ease of gas — always ready to light, no wood or ash to worry about.
 An added benefit of a fire table is that it has a larger surface area and can actually be used as a table, creating more of an outdoor living room aesthetic than a traditional fire pit.
 Fire tables can also be built at varying heights, including bar height.

 Multi-Level Fire Pit Patios

-A multi-level fire pit patio offers a dimensional element to the design and separates the fire pit area into a distinct outdoor room, making the fire pit more of destination spot in the backyard.
+A multi-level fire pit patio offers a unique dimensional element to the design and separates the fire pit area into a distinct outdoor room, making the fire pit much more of a destination spot in the backyard.

 Fire Pits with Built-in Seat Walls

 Built-in seating often holds a spot in the top 10 outdoor living design elements as well, so it’s only natural that seat walls would become a popular aspect of fire pit patio design.
 After all, where does everyone want to sit and gather?
 By the fire, of course.